benjaminspringer98/dab-project-i/PERFORMANCE_TEST_RESULTS.md

 ## Thoughts

-- page load on prod being faster than dev is expected, as astro build generates static files
+- page load on prod being faster than dev is expected, as astro build generates static files, that are then cached and served by Nginx
-- it's interesting to see, that the prod config makes such a big difference for loading the assignment page
+- it's interesting to see, that the prod config also improves the performance, when calling the API to submit an assignment, even though the dev and prod config is almost the same here